cloudfoundry/docker_driver_integration_tests/README.md

 go get github.com/onsi/ginkgo/ginkgo
 go get github.com/onsi/gomega
 ```
-To install cert tests in your `GOPATH`:
+To install integration tests in your `GOPATH`:
 ```
 go get -t code.cloudfoundry.org/docker_driver_integration_tests
 ```

-# Certification
+# Configuration

 - Make sure that your driver is running (you can see the start/stop scripts in [example](example/).
 - Create a fixture file that contains connection information for your driver